Terms & Conditions and Privacy

 - Other purposes.
 To carry out other legitimate purposes, as well as lawful purposes, about which we will notify you.

 - Cookies and Tracking Technologies: we and our partners may use various technologies to collect and store information when you use our Website(s) or Services.
-This may include using cookies and similar tracking technologies on our Website(s) and third parties, such as Google Analytics, Jetpack, WordPress.com, MailChimp, Contact Forms.
-These may track certain behaviour for statistical usage, such as logging your visit, IP address, the pages you view, the browser and/or operating system you use, your referring URL, your country, and other similar details.
-Additionally, when using our Website(s) contact forms, the provided information will be directly sent via email, and will not be stored on our Website(s).
-We use this information to measure the performance of our marketing campaigns, and to provide analytics information to enhance the effectiveness of our Website(s) and Services.
+This may include using cookies and similar tracking technologies on our Website(s) and third parties, such as Google Analytics, Google Services, Jetpack, WordPress.com, MailChimp, GoCardless, our website’s Contact Forms.
+These may track certain behaviour for statistical usage, such as logging your visit, the pages you view, the browser and/or operating system you use, your referring URL, your country, and other similar details.
+Additionally, when using our Website(s) contact forms, the provided information will be sent via email directly to an Instructor.
+We may use this information to measure the performance of our marketing campaigns, and to provide analytics information to enhance the effectiveness of our Website(s) and Services.

 - Data Protection Rights: You have the following data protection rights for your Personal Information.